iwineye/ED-TECH/README.md

 ## OLS REGRESSION
 Using Statsmodel api Ordinary Linear Regression is performed.It is used to draw the relationship between independent(Feature Variables) and dependent variable(Funding Rounds).

+It suggested that for every 1.5 - 2.2 million users added to an e-learning platform gives a company the leverage to raise one round of funding

 ## RESULTS